Table of Contents

 back to top

-When you complete everything (or if you leave early), that is usually the end of your participation.
+When you complete everything (or if you leave the study early), that is usually the end of your participation.

 The consent form might describe extra contact with the study team after the study.
 The researcher might send you information about your participation, including any new information that might affect your health.
-If you were taking an experimental drug, sometimes you may be able to continue taking the drug.
+If you were using an experimental drug or device, sometimes you may be able to continue using the drug or device.
 You might be asked if you are willing to be contacted about other research in the future.

 At the end of the study, the researchers put together all the information they have collected.
 They will analyze that information.
-They might be able to publish the results in scientific journals, present the results at conferences and use the results to get grants for more research.
+They may publish the results in scientific journals, present the results at conferences or use the results to develop more research.

 Sometimes the study information from UCLA will be combined with information from other places doing the same study.
-If a drug company paid for the research, the company might use the information to help get a product approved by the U.S. Food and Drug Administration.
+If a company paid for the research, the company might use the information to help obtain an approval by the U.S. Food and Drug Administration (FDA).

-Researchers may or may not be in the position to provide study results at the end of the study.
+Researchers may or may not be able to provide you study results at the end of the study.
 Sometimes it takes many years to achieve study results.
 You should ask the study investigator about this before you enroll.

 back to top